riftrogue/toPhone/README.md

 # Check if any arguments are provided
 if [ $# -eq 0 ]; then
-    echo "Error: No files specified."
+    echo "❌Error: No files specified."
     echo "Usage: toGallary <file1> [file2 ...]"
     exit 1
 fi